trek-view/360-camera-metadata/README.md

 ## Test cases

-The [`/0-tests`](/0-tests) directory contains a script that can be used to generate 360 images that are corrupted for software testing (e.g. if you need photos with corrupt gps data).
+The [`/0-tests`](/0-tests) directory contains files that can be used to test software.
+It contains valid and corrupted 2D and 360 photos.

 ## Support